Roseinfire/HtmlS/README.md

 # Learn more
 ## About safety
-Your page build with hsccript, not hscript build width your page. `This is a law.` If your page build from local file, it stays local.
-Your page is public when hosted on public domain.
+Your page build with hsccript, not hscript build width your page. `This is a law.` <br>
+If your page build from local file, it stays local.
+Your page is public when hosted on public domain.<br>
-Keep in mind, that hscript will not take responsibility if you publish confidicial information on the public server.
+Keep in mind, that hscript will not take responsibility if you publish confidicial information on the public server.<br>
-When connect external scripts (include this one) you give it access to all your page.
+When connect external scripts (include this one) you give it access to all your page.<br>
 Be sure that you can trust the script you connect.
-That's why HtmlScript open code project.
+That's why HtmlScript open code project. <br>

 ## About advertisment
-HtmlScript itself `never use advertisment`.
+HtmlScript itself `never use advertisment`. <br>
-Anyone can use advertisment on his own site if it built with hscript.
+Anyone can use advertisment on his own site if it built with hscript. <br>
-We believe that best support is join project or just give it a star.
+We believe that best support is join project or just give it a star. <br>
-However, you can suppot project financially on ko-fi.
+However, you can suppot project financially on ko-fi. <br>

 # Contacts
 ##### Roseinfire